odsti/datasets/mach4/README.md

 See the files in `original` for the raw data.

+Thanks to the "mach4" team from one of my courses for pointing me to this interesting dataset.

 ## Data dictionary

 I modified the text starting at the next sentence, to the end of this page,